Compositional Separation of Control Flow and Data Flow: Conclusions and Future Directions

-Generally speaking, both control flow and data flow are inextricably present in any classical computation, so it is crucial to separately reason about them for verification, maintainability and optimisation purposes.
-For example, by leveraging the fact that the behaviour of a computon can be expressed as a token game, it is possible to use standard Petri net tools or relevant graph-based analysis techniques to separately verify computing properties, such as reachability of control flow and data flow.
+Generally speaking, both control flow and data flow are inextricably present in any classical high-level computation (e.g., a workflow process), so it is crucial to separately reason about them for verification, maintainability and optimisation purposes.
+For example, in Section \ref{sec:applications}, we leveraged the separation of concerns of the proposed model to show how control flow can be transformed into a BPMN diagram without analysing data flow at all, and how data flow can be converted into a DFG in standard notation without considering control flow at all.
+Evidently, model transformation is not the only way of exploiting the separation of concerns of our proposal.
+By leveraging the fact that the behaviour of a computon can be expressed as a token game, it is also possible to use standard Petri net tools or relevant graph-based analysis techniques to separately verify computing properties, such as reachability of control flow only or data flow only.
 Taking advantage of graph-based techniques can also enable an optimal implementation in which functional computons exchange data decentrally while composites coordinate control flow hierarchically \cite{arellanes_decentralized_2023}.
-Although we decided not to include explicit structures for data processing (e.g., map-reduce or filter constructs), because data flow is ultimately governed by control flow, we acknowledge that introducing them is important to increase the expressivity of composite computons.
+Although our model does not consider explicit structures for data processing (e.g., map-reduce or filter constructs), because data flow is ultimately governed by control flow, we acknowledge that introducing them is important to increase the expressivity of composite computons.
 However, doing this in a compositional manner requires further investigation.